coolapso/go-live-server/README.md

   -p, --port string        The port server is going to listen on (default ":8080") -d, --watch-dir string   Sets the directory to watch for (default "./")

+Use "live-server [command] --help" for more information about a command.
 ```

 ## Build